surajthite/ECEN-5813-Principles-of-Embedded-Software/ASSIGNMENT2/README.md

 4. To compile and create executable file , type gcc (filename).c -o (filename) -Wall - Werror -lm

 5. Kindly use notepad++ for viewing .out files ,particularly for first output since they have been misaligned due to character "Space or Tab" encoding.

+6. To execute the executable file simply type ./(filename) in linux gcc environment while click on debug (bug icon) and then resume button to execute the file on MCUXpresso.

+7. Kindly use notepad++ for viewing .out files ,particularly for first output since they have been misaligned due to character "Space or Tab" encoding.
+8. The MakeFile for the code of the whole project was developed and built on MCUXpresso IDE with all build options and flags mandatory to execute and build the project.